-Are you a young writer who just wants to know more about how to become an author?
-This website provides an excellent breakdown of "what's what" in the publishing world.
-(A sincere thanks to a young writer named Amelia, who alerted me to this GREAT resource!)
+Are you a young writer who wants to know more about how to become an author?
+This website will tell you everything you need to know!

 Books About Writing Books

-These are just a few titles of books about the actual art of writing that have really helped me up my game.
-They are quick reads with great examples that are easy to understand and apply to your work!
+These are a few books about the actual art of writing that have really helped me up my game!

 Story Genius by Lisa Cron

 The Magic Words: Writing Great Books for Children and Young Adults by Cheryl B. Klein

 Pub Rants – Created by Kristin Nelson of Nelson Literary Agency, this blog serves up a timely and honest discussion about some of the most prevalent questions an aspiring writer wants/needs to know.

 Query Shark – For those struggling with the dreaded query letter, this is a trove of knowledge.
 Created by Janet Reid (a.k.a. the Query Shark) of New Leaf Literary & Media, this blog literally tears apart query letters…to make them amazing!